timeplus-io/docs/docs/query-syntax.md

 ### Global Streaming Aggregation {#global}

-In Timeplus, we define global aggregation as an aggregation query without using streaming window like tumble, hop.
+In Timeplus, we define global aggregation as an aggregation query without using streaming windows like tumble, hop.
 Unlike streaming window aggregation, global streaming aggregation doesn't slice the unbound streaming data into windows according to timestamp, instead it processes the unbounded streaming data as one huge big global window.
 Due to this property, Timeplus for now can't recycle in-memory aggregation states / results according to timestamp for global aggregation.